Tim Anderson Preview, Player Props: White Sox vs. Royals

 Tim Anderson At The Plate

-- Anderson has reached base via a hit in 62 games this season (of 103 played), and had multiple hits in 30 of those games.
+- In 59.6% of his 104 games this season, Anderson has picked up at least one hit.
+He's also had 30 multi-hit games.

-- He has hit a home run in one of 103 games, and in 0.2% of his plate appearances.
+- He has hit a long ball in one of 104 games, and in 0.2% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.